 .01 Auditors should consult the guidance from AICPA and OMB regarding the latest appropriate report language and illustrative report examples.
-For report samples, please see:

 At a minimum, the audit report's title page should include the district's name, college name(s), city, county and state, report title, and audit period.
 Arrange the report as follows: